Multi-document Summarization via Deep Learning Techniques: A Survey: Objective Functions

 \subsection{Redundancy Objective}

-Redundancy is an important objective to minimize the overlap between semantic units in a machine generated summary.
-By using this objective, the model is encouraged to maximize its information coverage.
-Formally,

-where $Sim(.)$ is the similarity function to measure the overlap between different $\mathbf{x_{i}}$ and $\mathbf{x_{j}}$, which can be phrases, sentences, topics or documents.
-Redundancy Objective is often treated as an auxiliary objective function that is used in combination with other loss functions.
-Li et al. \cite{li2017cascaded} penalized phrases pairs with similar meanings as well to eliminate the redundancy.
-Nayeem et al. \cite{nayeem2018abstractive} utilized redundancy objective to avoid generating repetitive phrases and this objective constrains a sentence only appears once while maximizing the scores of important phrases.
-Zheng et al. \cite{zheng2019subtopic} adopted redundancy loss function to measure the overlaps between subtopics.
-Intuitively, the smaller overlaps between subtopics, the less redundancy exists in the output domain.
-Besides this loss, this work also proposes another contrastive loss to urge pair of topic representation to be close to each other within the same proposed subtopic.
+Redundancy is an important objective to minimize the overlap between semantic units in a machine-generated summary.
+By using this objective, models are encouraged to maximize information coverage.
+Formally, where $Sim(\cdot)$ is the similarity function to measure the overlap between different $\mathbf{x_{i}}$ and $\mathbf{x_{j}}$, which can be phrases, sentences, topics or documents.
+The redundancy objective is often treated as an auxiliary objective combined with other loss functions.
+Li et al. \cite{li2017cascaded} penalized phrase pairs with similar meanings to eliminate the redundancy.
+Nayeem et al. \cite{mir2018abstractive} used the redundancy objective to avoid generating repetitive phrases, constraining a sentence to appear only once while maximizing the scores of important phrases.
+Zheng et al. \cite{zheng2019subtopic} adopted a redundancy loss function to measure overlaps between subtopics; intuitively, smaller overlaps between subtopics resulted in less redundancy in the output domain.
 Yin et al. \cite{yin2015optimizing} proposed a redundancy objective to estimate the diversity between different sentences.
-This paper not only considers the pair-wise similarities, but also takes the probability of each sentence to be selected termed as prestige into account.
-The intuition behind the method is that two sentences will bring different effects to the result even when they are similar.
-In this case, the higher the prestige, the heavier the penalty would be.